 Dollar Falls, Stocks Rebound

-TOKYO (AP) _ The dollar fell today against the Japanese yen, backing off its highest levels in nearly seven months, while share prices rebounded on the Tokyo Stock Exchange.
+TOKYO (AP) _ The dollar fell today against the Japanese yen after rising for four consecutive trading days, while share prices rebounded on the Tokyo Stock Exchange.

 The dollar closed at 133.42 yen, down 0.93 yen from Tuesday’s close of 134.35 yen.
 It opened at 133.35 yen and ranged between 133.02 and 133.67 yen.
 It had gained 5.45 yen in the previous four trading days.

 About $9.94 billion changed hands in today’s spot trading, compared with $12.73 billion Tuesday.

 Traders said the dollar recovered somewhat from its low start after U.S. and British officials said they could not confirm a news report that Iraq might be ready to withdraw from most of Kuwait.
 War fears tend to encourage buying of the dollar, seen as a safe haven in times of trouble.